Robust Investment-Driven Insurance Pricing and Liquidity Management: Theoretical Framework

-While insurance demand can be modeled in various ways, we follow the approach of \citet{luciano2022fluctuations} and endogenize the demand function within a general equilibrium framework.
-Suppose a representative insuree faces the unit loss process \eqref{Benchmark Loss Process} and transfers a fraction $d_t$ of this risk to an insurer by purchasing coverage at premium $\pi_t$, while retaining the remaining share $1 - d_t$.
-Under mean-variance preferences over an infinitesimal interval $\mathrm{d}t$, the optimal coverage is given by $d^{\ast}_t = 1 - \frac{1}{\alpha \eta} p_t$, where $\alpha > 0$ denotes the degree of risk aversion.\footnote{The full derivation appears in Appendix A of \citet{luciano2022fluctuations}.
-For analytical simplicity, we do not impose the constraint $d_t \in [0,1]$ at this stage.} Hence, the aggregate demand function can be expressed as:
+While insurance demand can be modeled in various ways, we follow the approach of \citet{luciano2022fluctuations} and endogenize the demand function within a simple general-equilibrium framework.
+Suppose a representative insuree faces the unit loss process in \eqref{Benchmark Loss Process} and purchases insurance at premium $\pi_t$.
+Let $d_t$ denote the quantity of coverage demanded for the normalized unit risk.
+Thus, $d_t=1$ corresponds to full coverage of the benchmark unit exposure, while $1-d_t$ is the retained exposure.
+Under mean-variance preferences over an infinitesimal interval $\mathrm{d}t$, the optimal coverage is given by $d_t^\ast=1-\frac{1}{\alpha\eta}p_t$, where $\alpha>0$ denotes the degree of risk aversion.\footnote{The full derivation appears in Appendix A of \citet{luciano2022fluctuations}.
+For analytical simplicity, we do not impose the constraint $d_t\in[0,1]$ at this stage.} Hence, aggregate demand can be written as

-When $p = 0$, the insuree demands full coverage.
-In what follows, we shift our focus to the characterization of the supply side.
+When $p=0$, the representative insuree demands full coverage of the normalized unit risk.